-Ecology's Office of Columbia River (OCR) plans to request funding for capital projects in the Washington (WA) State Legislative 2025-2027 biennium budget.
+Ecology's Office of Columbia River plans to request funding for capital projects in the Washington State Legislative 2025-2027 biennium budget.
 Please note that OCR will also be requesting funding to support the Bi-State Flow Study and the WWW2050 facilitation process.
 The total amount available for capital project funding is expected to be in the range of \$2.5-2.8 million.

 Four sub-workgroups (floodplains, habitat and fish passage, water, water quality and monitoring) met multiple times over the spring and summer of 2024 to discuss and consider each of the proposed projects.
-Included below, is a summary of the project eligibility criteria and potential project packages for BAC consideration.
+Included below, is a summary of the project review criteria that was developed by the WWW2050 BAC and its sub-workgroups to consider proposed projects.
 The BAC is charged with recommending a list of projects to the Tri-Sovereigns for future OCR capital project funding.
 The entire list of proposed projects is included at the end of this document as well as a list of the Tier 1 strategies for reference.